jtpmath/jtpmath.github.io/_pages/about.md

 Eventually I went on to take advanced calculus.
 I didn't make the mistake of quitting, but I was stuck on the word "manifold."
 I didn't see the word manifold until a couple of years later when I finally got to graduate school.
 I should have just started with differential topology.

-Now I have this website, where I can start/end with whatever subject I want, and translate between whatever field I want, without someone lamenting "I was never good at math; I'm good at English", "I like algebra it makes sense, but analysis people think like this" or "sorry I only do applied mathematics I have no idea what a scheme is."
-Now there is no box to constrain my thought process and no box to constrain yours!
+Now I have this website, where I can start/end with whatever subject I want (independent of the choice of basepoint), and translate between whatever field I want (under a specific measure), without someone lamenting "I only stay in this category!"
+Now there is no box to constrain my thought process and no set to constrain yours!

 But if you *had* to assign a label: my research interests are in analytic geometry, algebraic topology and complex analysis.